pacosalasv/DRH_Rock_Studio-Support/README.md

 <div align="center">

-This repository is the central public support hub for **Add-ons Audit** while development continues.
+This repository is the central public support hub for **Rock Studio** while development continues.

 </div>